 Occasionally a GP may prescribe a medicine to be taken during the school day.
-Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
-When school staff administer medicines, the parent or guardian must supply the medicine in the original pharmacist’s container clearly labelled including details of possible side effects to the school office and must complete a ‘Bishop Luffa parental request for school to administer medicine’ form (Appendix 1).
-On no account should a child come to school with medicine if he/she is unwell.
+Parents and carers may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
+When school staff administer medicines, the parent or carer must supply the medicine in the original pharmacist’s container clearly labelled including details of possible side effects to the school office and must complete a ‘Bishop Luffa parental request for school to administer medicine’ form (Appendix 1).

-Occasionally paracetamol will be administered to pupils age 10 and over suffering acute pain from things like migraine and period pain.
-The school keeps its own supply of standard paracetamol for administration to pupils over the age of 10.
+Occasionally paracetamol will be administered to students age 10 and over suffering acute pain from things like migraine and period pain.
+The school keeps its own supply of standard paracetamol for administration to students over the age of 10.

-Parents must give written consent for the school staff to administer medication at the start of the school year or when their child joins the school.
+- Parents and carers must give written consent for the school staff to administer medication at the start of the school year or when their child joins the school.

-Staff will check that the medicine has been administered without adverse effect to the child in the past and parents must certify this is the case – a note to this effect should be recorded on the consent form.
+- Staff will check that the medicine has been administered without adverse effect to the child in the past and parents and carers must certify this is the case – a note to this effect should be recorded on the consent form.

 - Only 1 standard dose (appropriate to age and weight of the pupil) can be administered in school per day.

 - Verbal parental consent must be gained during the day to administer paracetamol.
-If parents cannot be contacted then paracetamol cannot be administered.
+If parents or carers cannot be contacted then paracetamol cannot be administered.

-- If paracetamol is administered at any time during the school day parents will be informed of the time of administration and dosage.
+- If paracetamol is administered at any time during the school day parents and carers will be informed of the time of administration and dosage.

 - The school will keep records of the administration of paracetamol as for prescribed medication.

-- Pupils must not bring paracetamol (or other types of painkillers) to school for self-administration.
+- Students must not bring paracetamol (or other types of painkillers) to school for self-administration.

-All non-prescription medication will not be administered at school and pupils should not bring them to school for self-administration.
+All non-prescription medication will not be administered at school and students should not bring them to school for self-administration.
 The majority of medication lasts 4-6 hours, therefore non-prescription medication can be administered at home prior to the start of the school day and it will last the duration of the school day.
-A parent or guardian may attend school to administer additional doses if necessary.
+A parent or carer may attend school to administer additional doses if necessary.